StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-cluster.md

 In this tutorial, we're going to guide you through performing a hot backup of TheHive on a cluster using the provided scripts.

-By the end, you'll have created complete backups of your database and search index across all three nodes, plus your file storage
+By the end, you'll have created complete backups of your database and search index across all three nodes, plus your file storage.

 Hot backups let you protect your data while keeping TheHive running, which means zero downtime for your security operations team.